• HOME

 Some of these sites will put some measures in place to prevent art theft.
 After all, it’s in their interest to not have to compete against their own offerings on alternative sites.
 Unfortunately, for me personally, their measures have been insufficient.
 Most of my work is typically taken from various other retailers I’ve licensed with.

-Thieves using their stolen art to sell their own products is only half the story.
-The other half is made of thieves re-selling artwork to other manufacturers or Print-On-Demand sellers.
+Thieves using stolen art to sell their own products is only half the story.
+The other half is made of thieves re-selling stolen artwork files to other manufacturers or Print-On-Demand sellers.

 Many sellers don’t even realise they’re effectively handling stolen goods when they buy a ‘digital image pack’ containing hundreds or thousands of popular images they can make use of on their products.
 Well, I say they don’t realise, but you’d have to be pretty naive about copyright law to think a nominal price for a huge collection of royalty-free professional art is legit.